PDXpert PLM Software

 The PDXpert client application communicates with the PDXpert server.
 The PDXpert server responds to requests from each PDXpert client, and exchanges product data with the SQL Server database.

-If the main PDXpert PLM window or the Software License Key dialog is displayed, then the PDXpert client is able to communicate with the PDXpert Application Server.
+If the main PDXpert PLM window or the Software License Key dialog is shown, then the PDXpert client can communicate with the PDXpert Application Server.

-If the Welcome to PDXpert PLM log-in dialog is displayed more than once, then the PDXpert client connection to the PDXpert Application Server has an error.
+If the Welcome to PDXpert PLM log-in dialog is shown more than once, then the PDXpert client connection to the PDXpert Application Server has an error.

 Log-in errors §